-The use of multiple FP-POS positions for each CENWAVE setting of the COS FUV detector is required unless a strong scientific justification to do otherwise is provided in Phase I. (There is no such requirement for NUV observations.)
-Using multiple FP-POS positions improves the limiting S/N and minimizes the effects of flat-field artifacts.
-The use of multiple FP-POS positions is especially important for the FUV detector as the fixed pattern noise is larger and more poorly characterized than that of the NUV detector.
+The use of multiple $\mathtt{FP-POS}$ positions for each CENWAVE setting of the COS FUV detector is required unless a strong scientific justification to do otherwise is provided in the Phase I. (There is no such requirement for NUV observations.)
+Using multiple $\mathtt{FP-POS}$ positions improves the limiting S/N and minimizes the effects of flat-field artifacts.
+The use of multiple $\mathtt{FP-POS}$ positions is especially important for the FUV detector as the fixed pattern noise is larger and more poorly characterized than that of the NUV detector.

 Since this simple shift-and-add technique significantly improves the signal-to-noise ratio of the resulting spectrum, and will extend the lifetime of the COS FUV detector, the use of multiple FP-POS for each CENWAVE setting is required for FUV science observations.
 Proposers using the FUV channel of COS, but who do not intend to use all four FP-POS settings for each CENWAVE setting, must justify their observing strategy in their Phase I proposals.
 (Under the COS 2025 rules, the G130M/1291 setting has only two FP-POS for SEGMENT = B or BOTH; both FP-POS must be used in this case.)
 A modest reduction in observational overheads will not normally be considered sufficient justification for not using all four FP-POS settings.
-Using all four FP-POS for each CENWAVE can be achieved by using the FP-POS=ALL parameter in APT for each CENWAVE or by spreading out the four FP-POS positions over multiple orbits within a visit for each CENWAVE or over multiple visits to the same target.
 The exposure times per FP-POS should be as equal as practical, but if there are multiple orbits for a target, the four FP-POS may be distributed among the orbits in such a way that FP-POS changes during an orbit are minimized.